gautamz07/application-resource-monitor-app/README.md

 ### NOTES
 - React 15 pattern used for application and context api react 16+ used for resources component.
+- drawer and drawerv2 duplicated deliberatly.
 - .env has not been added to git ignore

 ### Things excluded.
 - Redux or any state management library.